michaeltlu/cxr-risk/README.md

-<b>Please watch this repository for CXR-Risk inference code and model weights, which will be released at the Symposium on Artificial Intelligence for Learning Health Systems (SAIL) conference in April 2020.</b>
+<b>Please watch this repository for CXR-Risk inference code and model weights, which will be released at the [Symposium on Artificial Intelligence for Learning Health Systems (SAIL)](https://sail.health).</b>